oceanum/nwpio/PROJECT_OVERVIEW.md

 ## Summary

 A production-ready Python library for downloading and processing Numerical Weather Prediction (NWP) forecast data from GFS and ECMWF.
-Designed for cloud-native workflows with GCS integration, parallel processing, and automated scheduling capabilities.
+Designed for cloud-native workflows with GCS integration and parallel processing.

 ## Project Structure